msuscens/CryptoKitties-Clone/README.md

+Assignment Week 9 Day 3: Implement More Randomness Regardless if you have the simple or advanced DNA/Gene algorithm, I want you to make some modifications.
+After you made these modifications, please hand in your code for today in Google Classroom in the assignment Day 3 Hand in.
+    i.
+For those of you that have kept the simple algorithm:  Add one more level of mixing into your algorithm.
+Get creative and see if you can find some other way of mixing the DNA's instead of just combining the two halves.

+    ii.
+For those of you that built the advanced algorithm: I mentioned in the last video that you can implement even more randomness to spice things up even more.
+That's exactly what I want you to do.
+Take the random number we calculated in the previous video, and use it to select one of the pairs that will get an extra randomness treatment.
+Then generate a new, 2 digit, random number and set it as that pair.
+That DNA pair will now be completely random, independent from any parent.

 Assignment Week 9 Day 2: DNA Mixing
 1. Backend contract: Write a breed() function:
     - This should REVERT if the sender does not own the mom or dad kitties.